CarterSnich/python-code-editor/README.md

-# Python web compiler
+# Python web compiler/editor/whatnot

 ## Files

-You can edit these files

 - `index.php` - the page, obviously
-- `runner.php` - accepts request, executes helper script, and returns command output
+- `runner.php` - accepts request, and executes helper script, and returns command output
-- `main.py` - output file of the code
+- `main.py` - output file of the code. this is in `.gitignore` but is generated once you run a code
-- `runner.py` - helper script to run and handle command outputs, the actual file that executes the code
+- `runner.py` - helper script to run and handle command outputs. the actual file that executes the code

-**DO NOT TOUCH THESE FILES**

-- `codejar.js` - code editor module
-- `highlight.min.js` - code highlighter module
-- `dracula.css` - code highlighter theme styling
+- `assets/*` - libraries/dependencies folder

 ## How to setup